 Astounding views of five of fourteen highest pinnacles on the planet including the highest mountain of the world; Everest (8848 meters), Lhotse (8516 meters) fourth highest peak of the world, Mount Kanchenjunga (8586 meters) third highest peak in the world, Mount Makalu (8462 meters) Fifth highest peak and mount Cho Oyu (8201 meters) the sixth highest peak of the world and many other peaks visible from Mera Peak Summit in one panorama, surely is one of the most sensational mountain panoramas on the planet.

-This adventure in the Himalayas of Nepal has it all that makes Mera and Island Peak Climbing trip is one of the best adventures.
+This adventure in the Himalayas of Nepal has it all that makes the Mera and Island Peak Climbing trip one of the best adventures.
 Summits of the highest trekking peak in Nepal Mera Peak (6476 meters) and Island Peak (6189 meters) one of the most popular trekking peaks provide excellent views of the highest mountains, a challenging route through some of the remote valleys of the country and much more.

 Mera Peak and Island Peak Climbing and Trekking Route,